YigWoo/uva/aoapc/vol1/issue-tracker.md

 1. There's a function `nextword` which take a pure alphabetic word from `istream` and convert it to lowercase then return the word.
 You might need it some time.

 ## 10878 Decode the tape
-I don't know what's wrong
+I don't know what's wrong, maybe input or output, but i got an AC...
+Holy Cow!

 ## 10815 Andy's First Dictionary
+No problem, using Trie data structure

+## 644 Immediate Decodability
+The input process is kind of mysterious.
+See the difference between 644.cc and 644-wa.cc.